 The lab is a project drawn from a focused resource on audio amplifiers (G. Randy Slone, High-Power Audio Amplifier Construction Manual, McGraw-Hill, 1999).
 The project will take the circuit for a 12W power amplifier and develop it into a completed hard-wired unit.
 This process will require a design cycle and development sequence consisting of analysis, simulation, PC board layout, population of the board, hard-soldering, and testing.

-If for some reason you do not feel secure with the pSPICE circuit simulation utility you might take a few moments and walk through these tutorials.
-They are slow and patient, and will help to get you started and into the more important aspects of pSPICE that are needed for expert circuit simulations:
+If for some reason you do not feel secure with the pspice circuit simulation utility you might take a walk through the tutorials under the link to the online resource textbook: R. Winton, Circuits, Devices, Networks, and Microelectronics .
+They are slow and patient and will help to get you started and into the pspice features needed for the class circuit simulation exercises.

 Tiger mom notes: